unifying Jefferson Street

 Cartoon from 1968 Tennessean implying that the highway would divide Nashville

 The highway had all of the expected effects from Avon Williams Jr.’s case and then some, first relocating or destroying 128 businesses, 80% of which were Black-owned.
 Remaining businesses were cut off from neighborhood clientele, effectively creating a ghost town where there was originally a bustling urban center.
 News articles abound identify the regrets of the interstate’s damaging economic effects and often claim that plans were being made to repair the fissure.
 The plans that were never implemented further exacerbated the distrust of local government to represent Jefferson Street.
 Today, with rising housing costs and an aging homeowner population in North Nashville, “revitalization” feels synonymous with “displacement.”
-Any efforts that the city takes now to right these historic wrongs could have even more damaging effects to the local population if they are not done correctly.
+Any efforts that the city takes now to right these historic wrongs could have even more damaging effects on the local population if they are not done correctly.

 No matter where you are in the U.S., there is a huge infrastructure disparity in majority white and majority Black neighborhoods.
 Public input was not sought during urban renewal deepening the breech of trust between white decision makers and Black community members of North Nashville.
 Despite the 1967 case made by Avon Williams Jr. in opposition to the interstate placement, the court sided with the defense, and the damage was done.